Short on time? Here’s the best free iOS antivirus in 2020:

 But in testing these iOS antivirus apps, I needed to be careful.
 There are hundreds of fake antivirus apps out there which are only designed to steal my iPhone’s information.
 That’s why I needed to be 100% sure I found only the best and safest antivirus app to download on all of my iOS devices.

-Short on time?
-Here’s a summary of the best free iOS antivirus apps 2020:
+Here’s a summary of the best free iOS antivirus apps for 2020:

-- Avira Mobile Security: #1 recommended antivirus app for all iOS devices in 2020.
-Trusted antivirus brand, anti-theft feature, amazing phishing protection, and a performance optimizer.
+- Avira Mobile Security: #1 recommended antivirus app for most iOS devices in 2020.

 - McAfee Mobile Security: Best anti-theft features out there, including CaptureCam to take a picture of the thief and restore/backup/wipe feature to keep your data safe.